|FIRST NAME *

 An Educational Resource and Search Site for Police and Public Records

-•Search Includes: Search results can include the following information for a person in the United States: criminal history, police records, outstanding warrants, active arrest warrants, court records,bankruptcy, public records, traffic violations, DUI information and more.
+•Search Includes: Search results can include the following information for any person in the United States: criminal history, police records, outstanding warrants, active arrest warrants, court records, bankruptcy and property records, public records, traffic violations, DUI information and more.
 If a search turns up partial information or incomplete data a record may have been expunged, the person is not a U.S. citizen, or is limited up to a 20-year record database.
-In some instances only partial information may exist or may not be available though the data system.
+In some instances only partial information may exist or may not be available though our data system.

-•PoliceReportCheck.com: is a premier educational resource on the subject of arrest records and a search site pertaining to police records in the United States.
+•PoliceReportCheck.com: is a premier educational resource on the subject of arrest records pertaining to the United States.
 This search engine was designed to allow an easy and instant nationwide search for criminal records, warrants, court records and background information for any United States citizen.
-If there is information you do not see on the site and would like added, please contact us at

-• About Your Search: PoliceReportCheck.com was developed and launched for the consumer to confidentially search court & public records.
-PoliceReportCheck.com is not affiliated in with the U.S. Government or Federal or State government agency.
+• About Your Search: PoliceReportCheck.com was developed and launched for the consumer to confidentially search court and public records.
+PoliceReportCheck.com is not affiliated with any U.S. government, federal or state government agencies.
 Our public records are official data feeds from public and private data sources.
 The system will pull all complete or partial public information available for any person in the United States or that has lived or worked in the U.S in the past 20 years.

 Complete, Accurate Search: Our nationwide search system has instant access to public and proprietary search data sources to yield accurate results.
 Our SmartSearch Technology allows you to download and view records and print reports within minutes.

 Instant Record and Complete Background Check: Check to see if you have Active Warrants, Outstanding Warrants, Court Record Dates, Arrest Records, Driving Violations, DUI's, Child Support Warrants, Criminal History, and more...Find all records on file for any person throughout the United States.